KimGreenbush/garage_sally/README.md

 	-State Object Rendering

 Kristen :
-Front-end API calls to the server using Axios Connected backend login controller with front-end form, including data validation and password hashing Added to the user controller the ability to hash passwords
+- Front-end API calls to the server using Axios
+- Connected backend login controller with front-end form, including data validation and password hashing
+- Added to the user controller the ability to hash passwords

 Kim:
+- Back End Engineer
-Implemented RESTful backend APIs to make calls to the database Configured the server to link the front-end to the back-end Created and maintained back-end models for mapping to the database Incorporated a file/image upload feature using a front-end converter to map files to back-end models
+	- Implemented RESTful backend APIs to make calls to the database
+	- Configured the server to link the front-end to the back-end
+	- Created and maintained back-end models for mapping to the database
+	- Incorporated a file/image upload feature using a front-end converter to map files to back-end models

 ## Support